a beginner's intro to zines by atozines

 Mod Info released before mod applications AND updated before contributor applications.
 See Mod Credibility for more

 Contributor Spotlights vary from zine to zine, their purpose is to give you an idea to what type of content can be inside the zine.
-Optional
+Some zines may not have spotlights.
+You can inquire about them if you want.

 Zine Previews are typically released throughout preorders, but could also start before.
 This gives you an inside peek at what is inside the zine.
 Usually, previews are posted by the contributors and reblogged/tweeted to the zine accounts.

 Charity Donation Typically this is the last post from a zine account, concluding the project.
+Some projects will let you know what charity the project is supporting before pre-orders begin.
 The zine has to be a charity zine.

 Content Rating - SFW (13+) or NSFW (18+)